SadScheme/SadScheme/README.md

 -->
 <img align="right" src="https://github.com/SadScheme/SadScheme/blob/master/luffy.jpg" alt="Monkey D. Luffy" width=350px height=465px/>

-###  “The last ones standing are the victors.
-Only the strongest.
-If you want to be the last one standing become strong.”
 ## Hi, I'm Abhinav 👋

 - 🔭 I’m currently working on ***Deep Learning and Machine Learning Models***; If you have a good idea and looking to collaborate I'm always up for it.